 2. Metabolism – the liver is the predominant metabolic detoxification organ

-The liver receives a dual blood supply from the intestines (about 75% of blood to the liver) and from the systemic circulation (about 25% of blood to the liver).9 Therefore many toxins are absorbed and detoxified by the gut – through metabolism by digestive enzymes, gut flora, and gut associated lymphatic tissue (GALT) – on the way to the liver.
+The liver receives a dual blood supply from the intestines (about 75% of blood to the liver) and from the systemic circulation (about 25% of blood to the liver), this is called the hepatic portal system.9 Therefore many toxins are absorbed and detoxified by the gut – through metabolism by digestive enzymes, gut flora, and gut associated lymphatic tissue (GALT) – on the way to the liver.
 If the digestive system is not functioning optimally and if the lymphatics are congested, detoxification is hindered and toxins may be stored.

 Liver Detoxification Pathways:

-Phase I is the subtraction phase.
-It begins the detoxification process of using enzymes to break down fat soluble chemicals to convert them into less harmful substances (intermediate metabolites) for phase II.
+Phase I is the subtraction phase, it strips down chemicals.
+It begins the detoxification process by using enzymes to break down fat soluble chemicals to convert them into less harmful substances (intermediate metabolites) for phase II.
 This is done through the cytochrome P450 enzymes and chemical reactions: oxidation, reduction, hydrolysis, hydration, and dehalogenation.
 In the process, free radicals (oxidative stress) are produced and toxic intermediates may also be produced, it is important that these do not build up.
 Required cofactors include B-complex vitamins, magnesium, iron, etc. and antioxidants are also very important to protect against the free radicals produced.

-Phase II is the addition phase.
+Phase II is the addition phase, it adds molecules to stabilize and help with excretion.
 It uses the toxin intermediate metabolites produced in Phase I and does conjugation reactions to make them water soluble and less toxic (ready for excretion via the kidneys and bile).
 In conjugation reactions enzymes and cofactors are used to add molecules to the intermediates from Phase I to make them more stable and functional for transport/excretion.
 Some substances enter Phase II directly.
 If Phase II is overloaded, harmful metabolites from Phase I may be produced faster than they can be metabolized.
 The major pathways are: glutathione conjugation, sulphation, glucuronidation, acetylation, amino acid conjugation (glutamine, glycine, taurine, cysteine, methionine, etc), and methylation.
-You need to supply the special conjugation substances via diet or else the process is halted.
+You need to supply the special conjugation cofactors via diet or else the process is halted.

 Phase III is elimination through the bile and partly through the gut.
 Phase I and II convert the toxins into water-soluble molecules that can be removed from the body.
 Phase III uses transporters to move these substances out of the cells and into the bile for elimination.
-Diet and flora play a pivotal role.
+Diet and flora play an important role.
 Fiber binds toxins and helps eliminate them from the GI tract.
-Water and alkalinity are also beneficial.

 “If the liver’s detoxification pathways are excessively stimulated and overly utilized, they eventually become depleted or begin to respond poorly – being suppressed by toxic chemicals.
 Once breakdown of the main pathways occurs as a result of pollutant overload, toxins are shunted to lesser pathways, eventually overloading them, and disturbing orderly nutrient metabolism.
 Chemical sensitivity may then occur, followed by nutrient depletion and finally a ‘fixed-name disease.'”10